cloudera/hue/docs/docs-site/content/user/querying/_index.md

 **Context popup**

-Right click on any fragement of the queries (e.g. a table name) to gets all its metadata information.
+Right click on any fragment of the queries (e.g. a table name) to gets all its metadata information.
 This is a handy shortcut to get more description or check what types of values are contained in the table or columns.

 It’s quite handy to be able to look at column samples while writing a query to see what type of values you can expect.
 Hue now has the ability to perform some operations on the sample data, you can now view distinct values as well as min and max values.
 Expect to see more operations in coming releases.